Many businesses struggle to become established in their home markets.

 Most companies ask themselves a series of questions surrounding the elements of SWOT:

-What knowledge or skill assets do we have?
+- What knowledge or skills do we have?

-Since you’ll be launching a new marketing initiative, you may need to identify skills gaps and outsourcing opportunities.
+Since you’ll be launching a new marketing initiative, you may need to identify skill gaps and outsourcing opportunities.

 For example, if you intend to work with a marketing agency, it might be in your best interest to find one that works in your target market.
 You may also consider a short-term or working capital business loan to help you fund your initiative.